Graphic Ahmaud Arbery autopsy photos shown to jurors as medical examiner takes the stand

 Ahmaud Arbery's autopsy photos were shown to jurors on Tuesday at the murder trial of three White men who chased him down before he was fatally shot in their neighborhood last year.
 Prosecutors called Dr. Edmund Donoghue, who examined Arbery's body on February 24, 2020 — the day after he was slain — as a witness.

-Donoghue testified that Arbery was hit by two of the three shotgun blasts fired at him.
-He said both gunshots caused severe bleeding that could have killed the 25-year-old.
+Arbery was hit by two of the three shotgun rounds fired at him, Donoghue said, adding that those blasts punched a gaping hole in his chest and unleashed massive bleeding.
+He said both gunshots caused such severe bleeding that either blast alone would have killed the 25-year-old Black man.

+The first shot at close range tore through an artery in Arbery's right wrist and punched a big hole in the center of his chest, breaking several ribs and causing heavy internal bleeding, said Donoghue, a medical examiner for the Georgia Bureau of Investigation.

 "Is there anything law enforcement or EMS could have done to save his life at the scene?" prosecutor Linda Dunikoski asked the medical examiner.